uysdev/FortniteLauncher/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-**The Software shall be used for Good, not Evil.**

-The Software shall be used for Good, not Evil.